Algorithmic bias: Contemporary critiques and responses

 Though well-designed algorithms frequently determine outcomes that are equally (or more) equitable than the decisions of human beings, cases of bias still occur, and are difficult to predict and analyze.
 The complexity of analyzing algorithmic bias has grown alongside the complexity of programs and their design.
 Decisions made by one designer, or team of designers, may be obscured among the many pieces of code created for a single program; over time these decisions and their collective impact on the program's output may be forgotten.
 In theory, these biases may create new patterns of behavior, or "scripts", in relationship to specific technologies as the code interacts with other elements of society.
 Biases may also impact how society shapes itself around the data points that algorithms require.
 For example, if data shows a high number of arrests in a particular area, an algorithm may assign more police patrols to that area, which could lead to more arrests.

 The decisions of algorithmic programs can be seen as more authoritative than the decisions of the human beings they are meant to assist, a process described by author Clay Shirky as "algorithmic authority".
 Shirky uses the term to describe "the decision to regard as authoritative an unmanaged process of extracting value from diverse, untrustworthy sources", such as search results.
 This neutrality can also be misrepresented by the language used by experts and the media when results are presented to the public.
 For example, a list of news items selected and presented as "trending" or "popular" may be created based on significantly wider criteria than just their popularity.

 Because of their convenience and authority, algorithms are theorized as a means of delegating responsibility away from humans.
 This can have the effect of reducing alternative options, compromises, or flexibility.
 Sociologist Scott Lash has critiqued algorithms as a new form of "generative power", in that they are a virtual means of generating actual ends.
 Where previously human behavior generated data to be collected and studied, powerful algorithms increasingly could shape and define human behaviors.

+While blind adherence to algorithmic decisions is a concern, an opposite issue arises when human decision-makers exhibit "selective adherence" to algorithmic advice.
+In such cases, individuals accept recommendations that align with their preexisting beliefs and disregard those that do not, thereby perpetuating existing biases and undermining the fairness objectives of algorithmic interventions.
+Consequently, incorporating fair algorithmic tools into decision-making processes does not automatically eliminate human biases.